widefix/blog/_posts/2024-03-14-prevent-account-sharing-with-mfa.md

 ![Regardless MFA toggle reports](/images/prevent-account-sharing/average-per-user-reports.png)

 Looking into these charts, we conclude that:
-- The number of active paying users increases.
+- The number of new paying signups increases.
+Roughly 30% more new signups daily.
 - The number of sharing account reports based on the token solution decreases.
 The regression line predicts a drop from 170 points to 120, almost a 30% drop when IP and device differ.
-That's a vast improvement!
 - The number of login sessions per user decreases for users with MFA enabled.
 This improvement is significant compared to users with MFA disabled.

 ## Summary